marufmd/iRSpot-SF/README.md

 **Step 3:** Go to the folder "output".
 Open the text file "output.txt".
 It will show you the prediction for the DNA query sequence of "input.txt". *HOT* is shown for HOTSPOT and *COLD* for COLDSPOT.
 For the sample DNA sequence it'll show:

     HOT

+**N.B., If the FASTA format is not valid, it will not predict anything.**